SouvagyaCode/Cinerra/README.md

 - Wishlist functionality
 - Review and rating system for movies
 - Admin panel for managing movies and reviews
-- sentiment analysis of comments
+- sentiment analysis for reviews
 - Search functionality for movies

 ## Installation